When You Need Care Right Away

-Your primary care provider (PCP) or your behavioral health provider can usually address medical or behavioral health problems that are not emergencies (situations that put your life in danger or risk permanent damage to your health).
+Your primary care provider (PCP) or your behavioral health provider can often address medical or behavioral health problems that are not emergencies (situations that put your life in danger or risk permanent damage to your health).

-If your condition gets worse before your PCP or behavioral health provider sees you, call 911 or go to the nearest emergency room.
+If your condition gets worse and you need emergency care, call 911 or go to the nearest emergency room.
 If you have a behavioral health concern, you may also call your local emergency service program (ESP) provider.

 You can call our 24/7 NurseLine at 888.MY.RN.LINE (888.697.6546) and talk with a registered nurse any time, day or night.
 Our NurseLine nurses are available 24/7 if you:

 - Need help deciding whether or not you should go to the emergency room

 - Want advice about treatment options

 - Have questions about prescriptions or medical procedures

 - Need to find a doctor or hospital